ContextualAI/HALOs/README.md

 5. Write a trainer in `trainers.py`.
 This should subclass either `UnpairedPreferenceTrainer` or `PairedPreferenceTrainer` depending on whether it uses pairs of preferences or not.
    If you need highly custom behavior that is not in either, then you can subclass `BasicTrainer` directly.

-   We can implement a simple version of KTO as follows (not that this is different from the proper version of KTO in `KTOTrainer`, which does not assume the existence of both chosen and rejected examples in each batch.
+   We can implement a simple version of KTO as follows (not that this is different from the proper version of KTO in `KTOTrainer`, which does not assume the existence of both chosen and rejected examples in each batch).

    To make SimpleKTOTrainer, we just subclass `trainers.UnpairedPreferenceTrainer` as `trainers.SimpleKTOTrainer` and overwrite the loss function definition.
 KTO has one hyperparameter, beta, which we can access via `self.config.loss.beta`: